daviortega/BITK/stable/d-PhyloPro/README.md

 #### Select the Protein family definition

 The selection of protein family will be done now based on the architecture depending on the tools ran by SeqDepot.

+It is also important that each Protein family to have a unique name as the files will be merged in **mkFastaFiles** stage.

+Also, the group names and Protein family names must be friendly to be used as filenames which basically means to avoid spaces, special characters and etc.

 #### Example of Local config file: